 The beautiful thing about this new funnel is that we’re focused on one metric: revenue from accounts.
 This allows us to accomplish three big things:

 - An improved sales-marketing relationship, and, of course, more revenue.

 To be successful with account-based marketing, sales and marketing teams need to take a collaborative approach.
 Not only will input from sales increase the effectiveness of your ABM campaigns, but marketing can provide air cover for sales by running targeted ads with relevant messaging that helps sales to create a more powerful dialogue with their buyers.

 So do you think I’m B.S.-ing you here?
 Well, let’s think about this scenario.
-If your CEO or CMO gave you task to increase revenue of the company, would you take a lead-based marketing approach, or account-based?
+If your CEO or CMO gave you the task to increase revenue at your company, would you take a lead-based marketing approach, or account-based?

 Before, you might have thought that it’s time to crank up that demand generation engine to pour lots of leads in the top of the funnel.

 Now, do you think it’s time to start over and challenge that good old status quo of the B2B sales and marketing process?
 And finally, is it time to do account-based marketing and do it at scale?
 I think you know the answer.